ShangwenWang/shangwenwang.github.io/_pages/about.md

 From the April of 2022, I am a visiting student at Southern University of Science and Technology (SUSTech), supervised by Prof. [Yepang Liu](https://yepangliu.github.io/).

 * NEWS!
+  * 2022.08: Two works got accepted by [ASE 2022](https://conf.researchr.org/home/ase-2022).
   * 2022.06: Our work on code comment update has been accepted by [TSE](https://www.computer.org/csdl/journal/ts).
 Congratulations to Bo!
-  * 2022.06: Our works on flaky test detection has been accepted by [ICSME 2022](https://cyprusconferences.org/icsme2022/).
+  * 2022.06: Our work on flaky test detection has been accepted by [ICSME 2022](https://cyprusconferences.org/icsme2022/).
 Congratulations to Yihao!
   * 2022.03: Our work on code-comment semantic interaction analysis has been accepted by [ICPC 2022](https://conf.researchr.org/home/icpc-2022).
 Congratulations to Mingyang!